 A. According to ORS 652.110 employers may require employees go on direct deposit without employee consent.
 Previously, employers and employees had to agree to authorize direct deposit but since 2014, employers can have direct deposit as the default.
 Employees must now proactively opt out of direct deposit.
 Employees can opt out of direct deposit verbally or in writing.
 Employees unable or unwilling to go on direct deposit will likely notify their employer immediately.
 If they make this request, employers can also point them to electronic options such as debit cards.

-The Agency’s enforcement policy is not to take complaints from newly-hired employees on the issue of mandatory direct deposit, when the employer had given prior notice to the prospective employees that direct deposit would be required as a condition of employment.
-However, employers should consult with an employment attorney before proceeding with such a policy, because the courts may conclude, for public policy reasons, that making direct deposit mandatory is improper even at the pre-employment stage.
+Before requiring an employee, as a condition of employment, to go on direct deposit employers should consult with an employment attorney.
+The Agency or a court may conclude, for public policy reasons, that making direct deposit mandatory is improper even at the pre-employment stage.
 Some prospective employees may be credit challenged and unable to qualify for an institution to have their wages directly deposited.

 Employers who do use the direct deposit method of paying wages should be aware that doing so doesn´t change the strict deadlines for paying an employee´s final wages upon termination.
 However, the law says that even the final paycheck may be paid by direct deposit, "provided the employee and the employer have agreed to such deposit."
 ORS 652.140 (4).